 Ray’s primary professional ceramics training both as a functional potter and designer, as well as, contemporary sculptor, as his focus, at the Chian Zhan Ceramic Arts Center, also as assistant director, in Taipei, Taiwan and moved to the United States in 1991 to pursue more contemporary issues in his ceramic work.

-Ray Chen received his Master of Fine Arts in 1997 from The School for American Crafts, majoring in Ceramics and Ceramics Sculpture at Rochester Institute of Technology, Rochester, NY and BFA, Ceramics, from Ohio University, Athens, OH.
+Ray Chen received his Master of Fine Arts in 1997 from The School for American Crafts, majoring in Ceramics and Ceramics Sculpture at Rochester Institute of Technology, NY, USA and BFA, Ceramics, from Ohio University, OH, USA.
 His education background includes both ceramics sculpture and music.
 He also graduated with a Bachelor of Music degree in voice, and minor in piano in Taiwan National Educational University, Taipei, Taiwan.

 "In my sculpture, I represent both Eastern and Western cultural influences.
 My sculpture is my physical language that crosses the boundaries of culture, while strongly reflecting two other art forms - music and Ikebana - flower arrangement.
 I have studied in music, particularly Western classical music and I have been playing the violin for 18 years, majoring in music and graduated with a Bachelor of Arts in Music from The National Taiwan Education University.
 My mother was an opera singer who later became an Ikebana designer.
 At 22, I began to study Ikebana with my mother, a practice which helps me to think about space and visual objects from all perspectives which in turn reflects in my work”.